 As discussed previously, implementation of the Project, on its own, would not result in land-use incompatibilities or plan inconsistencies; thus, no significant land-use impacts would occur.
-The nearest related project is the CCTAN/Colorado Mixed Use Project located approximately 200 feet north of the Project site at 507-525 West Colorado Street.
-The CCTAN/Colorado Mixed Use Project includes the development of 90 multifamily residential units, 18,000 square feet of medical space, and 1,000 square feet of commercial space.
+The nearest related project is the CCTAN/Colorado Mixed Use Project located approximately 200 feet north of the development of 90 multifamily residential units, 18,000 square feet of medical space, and 1,000 square feet of commercial space.
 The CCTAN/Colorado Mixed Use Project was consistent with the existing zoning designation for the sites and was found to be compatible with the surrounding land uses consisting of commercial and residential projects.
 Development of the identified related projects would result in changes to existing land uses in the City through the conversion of low density uses to higher density uses.
 All identified Citywide-related projects would be reviewed for consistency with adopted land-use plans and policies by the City of Glendale.
 For this reason, related projects are anticipated to be consistent with applicable General Plan and Zoning Ordinances, or will be subject to an allowable exception, and further, would be subject to CEQA, mitigation requirements, and design review.
-Therefore, cumulative impacts to land use as a result of development conflicting with applicable land-use plans and policies to the subject to SEQA, mitigation requirements, and design review.